MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

  After retrieving the paper entities from Evaluate API, all is left to do is to translate the entity data to UI elements.
 The corresponding data transformation logic for paper UI elements can be found in:

-- **<MakesInstanceUrl>/examples/privateLibraryExample/paperListItem.js**
+- **\<MakesInstanceUrl>/examples/privateLibraryExample/paperListItem.js**
-- **<MakesInstanceUrl>/examples/privateLibraryExample/paperFieldsOfStudyListItem.js**
+- **\<MakesInstanceUrl>/examples/privateLibraryExample/paperFieldsOfStudyListItem.js**

 ### Generate filters

 We can also call Histogram API with the paper list expression to get filter attribute histograms and transform them into filters.

 Histogram returns the most probabilistic values for each attributes from the entities specified by the expression.
-In the context of this tutorial, Histogram API will return the top attribute values from publication entities that have the highiest ranks (the publications that the user is most likely looking for).
+In the context of this tutorial, Histogram API will return the top attribute values from publication entities that have the highest ranks (the publications that the user is most likely looking for).
 We can use these values for each filter attribute as **filter suggestion**.

-To generate filter suggestions using Histogram API, see **MakesInteractor.GetFilters(paperExpression)** method in **<MakesInstanceUrl>/makesInteractor.js**:
+To generate filter suggestions using Histogram API, see **MakesInteractor.GetFilters(paperExpression)** method in **\<MakesInstanceUrl>/makesInteractor.js**:

 ```javascript
     /*